Whitelisted2/RnD-Nerve-Net-Simulator/README.md

   - ```<delay>``` is a non-negative integer.
   - ```<nature>``` is either 0 (inhibitory) or 1 (excitory).

-<h2>Ensure that the nerve net is well-formed (i.e., no zero-delay loops), or it may enter an infinite loop (as it should, in that case).</h2>
+<h3>Ensure that the nerve net is well-formed (i.e., it has no zero-delay loops), or the program may enter an infinite loop (as it should, in that case).</h3>

 ---
 ### Example 1: ```buzzer.in```